Oluwaroritimi/JS2022/README.md

 ## Projects Added

 ### The Analog Clock
 A simple analog clock created with Vanilla JavaScript.
-It's a hands-on project to help you understand how to manipulate the DOM and work with time-related functions in JavaScript.
+It's a hands-on project to helps  work with time-related functions in JavaScript.

 **Usage:**
 Open the `analog_clock.html` file in your browser to see the analog clock in action.